 Latex mattresses are widely known for their firm support, and are greatly preferred by many stomach and back sleepers.

-Hybrid mattresses often combine the features of a foam or latex mattress layer with a pocketed coil innerspring core, bringing together the extreme comfort and support many people are looking for in a quality mattress.
+Hybrid latex mattresses often combine the features of a foam or latex mattress layer with an individually-wrapped coil innerspring core, bringing together the extreme comfort and support many people are looking for in a quality mattress.
 These are the things that affect their prices.

 This is something that not all hybrid mattresses offer, but one sign of a much higher quality hybrid mattress.
 However, evidence suggests that customers experience the same satisfaction in their mattresses whether they have the microcoils or not.